 Next, we drop all the rows storing NaN values by using the dropna() function.

-We then create two data frames storing the input and the output variables.
-The dataframe ‘X’ stores the input features, the columns starting from the fifth column (or index 4) of the dataset till the second last column.
-The last column will be stored in the dataframe y, which is the value we want to predict, i.e. the price rise.
+We then create two data frames to store the input and the output variables.
+The dataframe ‘x’ stores the input features.
+The columns start from the fifth column of the dataset and go on to the second last column.
+The last column will be stored in the dataframe ‘y’ (prediction value) which is the rise in the prices.

 In this part of the code, we will split our input and output variables to create the test and train datasets.
 This is done by creating a variable called split, which is defined to be the integer value of 0.8 times the length of the dataset.

 We then slice the X and y variables into four separate data frames: Xtrain, Xtest, ytrain and ytest.
 This is an essential part of any machine learning algorithm, the training data is used by the model to arrive at the weights of the model.

 The test dataset is used to see how the model will perform on new data which would be fed into the model.
 The test dataset also has the actual value for the output, which helps us in understanding how efficient the model is.

 We will look at the confusion matrix later in the code, which essentially is a measure of how accurate the predictions made by the model are.

 Another important step in data preprocessing is to standardise the dataset.
 This process makes the mean of all the input features equal to zero and also converts their variance to 1.
 This ensures that there is no bias while training the model due to the different scales of all input features.